What Is A Colorectal Surgeon?

 A colorectal surgeon has a particular interest in diseases of the colon and rectum.
-To become proficient in the treatment and management of these conditions, a colorectal surgeon must undergo training in both general surgery and advanced training in problems of the lower digestive tract.
+To become proficient in the treatment and management of these digestive conditions, a colorectal surgeon must undergo training in both general surgery as well as advanced training in problems of the lower digestive tract.
 A colorectal surgeon may also sometimes be known as a proctologist.

 A general surgery residency program generally includes 5 to 6 years of training after the completion of a 4-year medical school program.
 Specialized programs that a general surgeon must undergo to become a colon and rectal surgeon generally take 1 to 2 more years.
-In all, a colorectal surgeon has undergone a minimum of 14 years of formal classroom education and practical training before becoming certified.
+In all, a colorectal surgeon has undergone a minimum of 14 years of formal classroom education and practical training before becoming certified to practice medicine.

 A colorectal surgeon that is certified by the American Board of Colon and Rectal Surgery must have proficiency in diagnosing and treating the following conditions: